Starting a Business and getting help

 - Provide an external independent assessment of the businesses viability and that a market for their products or services does exist and that it exists at the volumes they expect.

-- The advisor will ensure that the right legal documentation has been prepared and filed and identify any additional restrictions on the activities.
+- The adviser will ensure that the right legal documentation has been prepared and filed and identify any additional restrictions on the activities.

 - Help will be given to the founders to ensure that there are no potential claims against the new business from former employees of the business owners and that there are no challenges to ownership of intellectual property associated with the business.